MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 • Physical backup only.
 Logical backup is not supported.

-I will introduce MongoDB in a separate article at a later date.
+I'll introduce MongoDB in a separate article at a later date.

 Verification environment